viplavfauzdar/docker-live-reload-gradle/readme.md

 Remote server has changed, triggering LiveReload
 ```

-In the docker container logs you'll see it reloading the application
+In the docker container logs you'll see devtools listening for changes in classes and reloading the application.

 ```
-/.~~spring-boot!~/restart
+Listening for remote restart updates on /.~~spring-boot!~/restart
 ```